 Haydar joined Watsi on July 21st, 2014.
-Seven years ago, Haydar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Haydar's most recent donation traveled 6,200 miles to support Seak Long, a construction worker from Cambodia, to fund life-changing mastoidectomy ear surgery.
+Eight years ago, Haydar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Haydar's most recent donation traveled 4,500 miles to support Felix, a playful 9-year-old boy from Kenya, to fund surgery to heal his clubfoot birth condition.

 Haydar has funded healthcare for 104 patients in 13 countries.